PlanterApp/planter_blog/content/posts/plan-your-herbal-body-care-garden/index.md

 ### Chamomile

 The lovely little chamomile isn’t just for tea!
 This mighty flower makes a perfect addition to a sleepy time bath tea blend.
-Make a strong infusion and add it to bath water.
+Make a strong infusion and add it to bathwater.
 A cloth soaked in chamomile tea is a treat for sunburned skin.

 ### Elderflower